 The major antigen for the cANCA reactivity is the neutral serin protease 3 (synonyms: p29, AGP7, Wegener autoantigen), which belongs to the Trypsin/Chymotrypsin family.
 In 1988 several groups showed that the antigen is a protein with a molecular weight of 29 kDa.
-PR3 was already described in 1973 by Ohlsson and Olsson under the name neutrophile collagenase.
+Ohlsson and Olsson already described PR3 in 1973 under the name neutrophile collagenase.
 In the meantime it seams certain, that autoantibodies against PR3 are highly specific as serological marker for the diagnosis of Wegener's granulomatosis (specificity: initial phase 50%, generalisation phase > 90%).
 Moreover there is a correlation between the concentration of the autoantibodies and the disease activity.